pdfernandes/tikr/README.md

 </p>

 ### Search Bar
 The search uses a debounce function to prevent excessive API calls.
-Users can search via a companies ticker, or by company name.
+Users can search via a company's ticker, or by company name.
 The back-end database uses a CSV with companies present in the DOW30.
 <p align='center'>
  <img src="https://github.com/pdfernandes/tikr/blob/master/app/assets/images/tikr_search.gif" alt="search bar" width="450"/>
 </p>

 ### Company Page
 The company show page displays the current market value of a security.
 A line chart represents the price action of a security.
 Users can see the price action for several different time periods.
+Key financial statistics and company information are located in an About section and company related news can be seen in a News section.

-User can purchase and sell assets through a form that contains the most recent market price of an asset.
+Users can buy and sell securities through a form that contains the most recent market price of the security.
 <p align='center'>
  <img src='https://github.com/pdfernandes/tikr/blob/master/app/assets/images/tikr_company.gif' alt='company page' width='450'/>
 </p>